General Requirements, Definitions, & Prohibitions

 Catch and Release

-Open-water fishing as explained elsewhere, except that fish must be released immediately where caught.
+Catch and release is open-water fishing as explained elsewhere, except that fish must be released immediately where caught.

-A single shank hook with one, two, or three points that may be baited with natural or artificial bait or both.
+Baited Hook: A single shank hook with one, two, or three points that may be baited with natural or artificial bait or both.

-A device used to deliver fishing lines to a desired depth, and when so used, not considered a fishing line.
+Downrigger: A device used to deliver fishing lines to a desired depth, and when so used, not considered a fishing line.

-A single pointed hook, dressed with feathers, hair, thread, tinsel, or any similar material wound on or about the hook to which no hooks, spinners, spoons, or similar devices have been added.
+Fly: A single pointed hook, dressed with feathers, hair, thread, tinsel, or any similar material wound on or about the hook to which no hooks, spinners, spoons, or similar devices have been added.

-A man-made device designed to catch only one fish at a time, to include a spoon, plug, spinner, bait harness, tandem-hook streamer, or lead head jig.
+Lure: A man-made device designed to catch only one fish at a time, to include a spoon, plug, spinner, bait harness, tandem-hook streamer, or lead head jig.

-A device used to deliver fishing lines to a desired location, and when so used, not considered a fishing line.
+Planer Board: A device used to deliver fishing lines to a desired location, and when so used, not considered a fishing line.

 Seasons and Hours